iszczesniak/cpp/references/index.md

 # Introduction

-There are the most important facts about references:
+These are the most important facts about references:

 * Reference is an alias (a name) for some data (a variable, an object, a temporary).